NBA DRAFT SCOUTING REPORT

 While not being the fastest player in the open court he runs the floor hard and does a lot of damage in transition.

 Vassell is a standout defender who moves his feet well and has very quick hands.
 His plus wingspan and great anticipation make him disruptive in the passing lanes.
+He’s an excellent off the ball defender, showing great anticipation and awareness and making great rotations.

 His overall athleticism is good but not great by NBA standards but his skill level, efficient play and all around game make him a likely starter in the league.